 The HACC Foundation has provided much-needed support to our students.
 Please watch this brief video to learn more about how students have benefited from the HACC Foundation.

 Students may be eligible to borrow computers, calculators, internet access hotspots and other equipment for the spring, summer and/or fall semester at no cost.
 Generally, students should be enrolled in six credit hours.
 However, students with certain critical needs are still encouraged to complete the TechLoan eligibility form.
 Students will receive a response to the form submission by the following business day.

 - Please visit the student tab in myHACC for Brightspace and Zoom resources for students.
 Students will have access to Brightspace and Zoom through myHACC.
 The instructor will email students the appropriate Zoom link for that class, and class will be held via Zoom instead of on campus for all remote classes.
 In addition, your Zoom login information may be posted in the Brightspace (D2L) information for your class.

 - Students may have documents printed by the HACC bookstore and mailed to them.
 This includes articles from our library databases.
 Simply complete an online form for print jobs that are less than 100 pages or 100 pages or more.
 The HACC bookstore prints and mails/ships all print requests daily.
-However, as the calendar approaches the presidential election and the upcoming holidays, UPS and the U.S. Postal Service are advising of longer delivery times.
+However, UPS and the U.S. Postal Service are advising of longer delivery times.